ECU File Analysis

 When the ECU tuning industry was in its infancy, the code required to run an engine was tiny in comparison to the vastly complex and greatly increased quantity needed today.
 As manufacturers have kept up with emissions regulations and made their cars ever more refined and capable, so the scale of calibration coding has increased.

-We have an extensive knowledge of these areas within an ECU, and can analyse them in comparison to our database of original files to determine two important factors: whether the “Data Area” (the code that runs the engine and its associated emissions systems) within its calibration has been altered; and which of the Diagnostic Trouble Codes have been deleted.
+We have an extensive knowledge of these areas within an ECU, and can analyse them in comparison to our database of original files.
+This determines two important factors

 The Process

-The reading method is first determined by entering the vehicle registration, then connecting to the ECU and selecting the relevant communication protocols.
 These videos demonstrate and describe the process for both OBD and bench methods.

-Once you have the calibration file, our system is incredibly simple to use, and you will know within minutes whether or not it has been modified.
+Once you have the calibration file, our system is incredibly simple to use.
+You will know within minutes whether or not it has been modified.
 Take the example in these screenshots.

-Before taking a read it is worth using our vehicle lookup system, by entering its registration: we supply the vehicle information, engine code, type of read required, and where to find the ECU or the OBD port.
+Before obtaining a read it is worth using our vehicle lookup system, by entering its registration.
+We supply the vehicle information, engine code, type of read required, and where to find the OBD port.

 In this example, the results indicate that that ECU is indeed modified.